 This is A LOT for most people who are just starting out.

-They are working with WordPress since 2005, and are committed to give back to the community.
+They have been working with WordPress since 2005 and are committed to give back to the community.
 That’s why they have promised us that if you cannot set up your website by following this tutorial, then our expert team will complete the process for you without any cost.
 They will compensate us, so you don’t have to.
 Feel free to contact us for free website setup help.

-Let’s go ahead and purchase domain name and hosting.
+Let’s go ahead and purchase a domain name and hosting.

 First, you’ll need to go to the Bluehost website in a new browser window and click on the green ‘Get Started Now’ button.